gbrlfaria/rune-breaker/README.md

 3. Next, the contour with the best score is selected.

 4. Finally, if the score of the selected contour exceeds a certain threshold, the algorithm outputs its center.
-Otherwise, it outputs the center of the search area, which makes the algorithm more robust.
+Otherwise, it outputs the center of the search area as a fallback, which makes the algorithm more robust.

 The code snippet below illustrates the process.